If you aren’t uploading videos to Pinterest, NOW is the perfect time to start!

 Setting up a Pinterest Business Account

-A prerequisite to uploading video pins to Pinterest is having a Pinterest Business account.
-If you don’t have a Pinterest Business account yet, the process is pretty quick and easy.
+If you want to post video pins to Pinterest, you need a Pinterest Business account.
+If you don’t have a Pinterest Business account yet, the process is quick and easy.

 Once the HTML tag is added, Pinterest will email you with verification of the site within 24 hours.
 Voila!
 You are set with your Pinterest business account.